antoineMoPa/ideal-linux-distro/README.md

 There should be a distributed package manager that allows a user to build binaries and upload them via a system that also keeps track of stuff.
 It should work closely with version control systems.

 Want a binary?
-Grab it from some repo / user you trust. (or build from the source code and upload your binary to your server and share it)
+Grab it from some repo/user you trust.
+(Or build from the source code and upload your binary to your server and share it)

 You would not be stuck with libwhatever-1.0.2 when version 3.14.15 is already available.